 The Free Will Argument

-Recent articles, including (1) “The Brain on Trial” in Nautilus, and (2) the Big Questions Online (Templeton Foundation) topic “Does Contemporary Neuroscience Support or Challenge the Reality of Free Will?”, review the latest developments in Neuroscience which suggest that the human brain does an incredible mount of work in processes that are invisible to our conscious awareness.
-Memory links, emotional associations, instinctive reactions, social cues, autonomous physical responses – all function below conscious thought.
-Indeed, much of conscious thought is as a result of these processes bubbling up.
+Recent articles, including (1) “The Brain on Trial” in Nautilus, and (2) the Big Questions Online (Templeton Foundation) topic “Does Contemporary Neuroscience Support or Challenge the Reality of Free Will?”, review the latest developments in Neuroscience which suggest that the human brain does an incredible amount of work in processes that are invisible to our conscious awareness.
+Memory links, emotional associations, instinctive reactions, social cues, and autonomous physical responses – all function below conscious thought.
+Indeed, much of conscious thought is a result of these processes bubbling up.
 The neuroscientists seem to take these findings to an extreme – in a sense denying the very activity of rational thinking they practice.

 In (1), Robert Burton argues that purely rational thought is impossible – subconscious machinations guide our most profound decisions.
 “Neuroscience has largely debunked the idea of an autonomous self that has the final say in decisions.”